Why do I get a client SSL/TLS negotiation error when I try to connect to my load balancer?

-Determine which protocols and ciphers are supported by your load balancer's security policy
+Determine that protocols and ciphers that are supported by your load balancer's security policy

 Classic Load Balancers support custom security policies.
-However, Application Load Balancers and Network Load Balancers don't support custom security policies at this time.
-For more information about security policies, including the default security policy, see:
+However, Application Load Balancers and Network Load Balancers don't support custom security policies.
+For more information about security policies, including the default security policy, see the following:

 (Optional) Test your load balancer's security policy

-To test which protocols and ciphers are supported by your load balancer’s security policy, you can use an open source command line tool such as sslscan.
+To test the protocols and ciphers that are supported by your load balancer’s security policy, use an open source command line tool such as sslscan.

 1. Enable the Extra Packages for Enterprise Linux (EPEL) repository.

 2. Run the sudo yum install sslscan command.

 3. Run the following command to scan your load balancer for supported ciphers.
 Be sure to replace example.com with your domain name.